Which place is cheaper, Prague or Amsterdam?

 Let's take a look at the differences and similarities between Prague and Amsterdam.
 Then, you can decide for yourself which place is better for your next trip.

-With plenty of landmarks, attractions, and museums, Prague has many famous sights for visitors.
+The museums, monuments, and landmarks in Prague are among the most recognizable in the world.
 Most of the city's historic sights are found in the Old Town.
 Famous landmarks include the Charles Bridge, the Prague Castle, and the National Museum.

 Dining out at restaurants in both Amsterdam and Prague can be an enjoyable experience.